Seniors Tours: Walk with Me: Intergenerational Heritage Walks and Talks for Seniors and Youth

 Starting Location: Meet in front of the Rescue Statue, next to the Walterdale Playhouse in Old Strathcona at 10322 - 83rd Avenue.
 Arrive by 6:45pm.
 Residential parking is free in the surrounding areas.
 Close by parking lot is located just off Gateway Boulevard between 83rd and 85th Avenue for $3/hr.

 Description: A ghostly walk through Old Strathcona, where we stop in front of the Strathcona Hotel, the Princess Theatre, the Strathcona High School and many other buildings, houses, and shops that have reported ghosts, hauntings, murders, and mysteries.
 They are all true stories that come from area residents and business owners.
 The tours are hosted by a veteran storyteller with 12 years of experience.
 The tours are a great outing for the whole family.

-Tour #8.
+COMPLETED Tour #7.
 Royal Alberta Museum Self Guided Tour.
 Date/Time: November 13, 1:00pm - 3:00pm (or stay as long as you like after 3pm).
 Space is limited max 20 people, register early.